Skip to Main Content

 Avoiding typical pitfalls and preparing for the unexpected

-Even experienced location scouts encounter unexpected challenges.
-Learning from common issues helps you develop contingency thinking and backup strategies that keep productions moving forward.
+Even skilled location scouts hit surprise challenges.
+Learning from common issues helps you build backup thinking and backup plans that keep shoots moving.

 • Last-minute location changes due to owner decisions or permit issues